 Children on the Farm

+Farming is a way of life for many Canadian families.
+It is also one of the most dangerous industries in Canada.
 Too often, both children and parents consider the entire farm a play space.
-Farm children live in a workplace - one that exposes them to machinery, chemicals, livestock and other hazards.
-The best way to keep youngsters away from the risks is to have a specifically designated play area in the farm yard.
+Farm children live in a workplace – one that exposes them to machinery, chemicals, livestock and other hazards.
+Children must be kept isolated from these risks.

 Flowing Grain: It takes only two or three seconds to become helplessly trapped in flowing grain.
 Crushed or bridged grain can suddenly collapse.
 Flowing grain in bins and wagons can drag an unsuspecting victim down like quicksand.
 Make grain bins and work areas off-limits to children.

 The best way to keep children safe is to have a designated play area on the farm.
 Provide fenced-in play areas with high-mounted, self-locking, gate closures for young children.
 By limiting children’s play areas to a specific location, the safety zone is greatly increased and exposure to farm dangers is decreased.

 Teach small children the fundamentals of safety, such as which areas are off-limits.
 As they grow older, explain why certain things are dangerous.
 When they start helping with the work, make sure they are properly trained, keeping their limited strength and experience in mind.
 The safe way to do things is not always obvious to a child, so always explain and enforce the safety aspects of the job.
 Children often imitate what they see.
 Above all, farmers and their workers must set a good example, both for their own safety and as a role model for children.

 – 30 –